telerik/document-processing-docs/libraries/radpdfprocessing/editing/fixedcontenteditor.md

 ## Inserting Elements

-Composing a [RadFixedDocument]({%slug radpdfprocessing-model-radfixeddocument%}) normally requires to create all elements and specify exactly how they should look.
+Composing a [RadFixedDocument]({%slug radpdfprocessing-model-radfixeddocument%}) normally requires creating all elements and specifying exactly how they should look.
 The **FixedContentEditor** takes care of most things for you.
 This section explains how you can add different type of elements.

 ### Inserting Text